Fort Morgan (Alabama): Late 19th century

 During a renovation project in the 1870s, the fort received 12 200-pounder Parrott rifled cannons.
-Eventually, however, the US Government abandoned the fort, letting it fall into disrepair.
-Then under the presidency of Grover Cleveland, Secretary of War William Endicott chaired the Endicott Board, which led to a program of building new, concrete batteries.
-Between 1895 and 1900, Fort Morgan received five concrete batteries, supported by the latest in fire control, electricity, and communications.
+Eventually, the U.S. Government abandoned the fort, letting it fall into disrepair.
+Then, under the presidency of Grover Cleveland, Secretary of War William Endicott chaired the Endicott Board, which led to a program of building new concrete batteries.
+Between 1895 and 1900, Fort Morgan received five concrete batteries with fire control, electricity, and communications.

 The first battery, Battery Bowyer, was operational during the Spanish–American War.
 It had four 8-inch breech-loading guns on disappearing carriages.
-The battery was closed in 1917 and the guns removed for conversion to railway guns for service in Europe.
+The battery closed in 1917, and the guns were removed for conversion to railway guns for service in Europe in World War I.

 At the beginning of the Spanish–American War, Fort Morgan also received eight 10-inch smooth-bore muzzle-loading Rodman cannons, converted to 8-inch rifles with the insertion of a barrel sleeve.
-This was a makeshift and the Army later gave the guns away to cities for Civil War memorials.
+This was a makeshift, and the U.S. Army later gave the guns away to cities for Civil War memorials.

 The second battery, completed in 1900, was Battery Dearborn, named for Major General Henry Dearborn.
 The battery had eight breech-loading 12-inch coast defense mortars in two four-gun pits.
-The intent was that should enemy vessels approach, the mortars would rain down shells on the vessels' less heavily armored decks.
+The intent was that the mortars would rain down shells on the vessels' less heavily armored decks if enemy vessels approached.

-The third battery, also completed in 1900, was Battery Duportail, named for Major General Louis Duportail.
+The third battery, also completed in 1900, was Battery Duportail, named for Major General Louis Lebègue Duportail.
 Its armament consisted of two 12-inch breech-loading rifles on disappearing carriages.
 The battery was decommissioned in 1923.
-The Army removed the breechblocks and plugged the breeches before abandoning the guns in place.
+The Army removed the breechblocks and plugged the breeches before abandoning the guns.
 The Army scrapped the guns in the early 1940s.

 The fourth battery was Battery Thomas, named for Captain Evan Thomas, who had been killed in the Battle of Sand Butte in 1873 during the Modoc War.
 This battery's armament consisted of two British 4.7-inch rapid-fire Armstrong guns.
 The battery's role was to prevent smaller enemy vessels from passing through the ship's channel in front of the fort.
-The battery was deactivated in 1917 and its guns removed.
+The battery was deactivated in 1917, and its guns were removed.

 The fifth battery was Battery Schenk, named for Lieutenant William T. Schenck, who was killed in action in Luzon in 1900 during the Philippine–American War.
 The battery initially held two, later increased to three, 3-inch rapid-fire guns.
-It too protected the ship channel.
+It also protected the ship channel.